-One benefit of the growing number of bond exchange-traded funds (ETFs) is that there are now portfolios covering needs that investors never even knew they had.
-The downside: some of the strategies can be very difficult to understand.
-One such category debuted in 2013: hedged high-yield bond ETFs.
+One good aspect of the growing number of bond exchange-traded funds (ETFs) is that there are now portfolios covering needs that investors never even knew they had.
+The downside is that some of the strategies in these ETFs can be very hard to figure out.
+One type of these complex ETFs that came on the scene in 2013 is the hedged high-yield bond ETFs.

-The funds accomplish this by complementing their high-yield portfolios with a short position in U.S. Treasuries.
+These ETFs seek to provide people who invest with the good yields of high-yield bonds but without the element of interest rate risk that can come along with bond investing.
+The funds do this by complementing their high-yield portfolios with a short position in U.S. Treasuries.
 A short position is an investment that rises in value when the price of a security declines.
-Since bond prices fall when yields rise, a short position in bonds would gain in value in an environment of rising yields.
-In this way, a short position in Treasuries helps “hedge” against the possibility of rising rates.
+Since bond prices fall when yields rise, a short position in bonds would gain in value when yields are rising.

-For instance, the FirstTrust High Yield Long/Short ETF (HYLS) uses leverage (i.e., borrows money) to invest about 130% of its portfolio in high-yield bonds that it expects to outperform, and then it establishes an approximately 30% short position in U.S. Treasuries and/or corporate bonds.
+For instance, the FirstTrust High Yield ETF (HYLS) borrows money to invest in high-yield bonds that it expects to outperform.
+It creates a short position in U.S. Treasuries and/or corporate bonds.
 This short position acts as the “hedge” to the rest of the portfolio.

-This is all well and good when investors have a positive attitude about credit risk – for instance, when the economy is strong and corporations are performing well.
-On the other hand, the hedged approach is a negative, when credit conditions deteriorate.
-In this case, credit risk becomes a liability while interest-rate risk acts as a positive performance attribute since it cushions some of the downside.
-This nuance may be lost on many investors given that at the time that these funds were launched – 2013 – credit conditions had been very favorable for the previous four years.
+This is all well and good when people have a good outlook about credit risk, for instance when the economy is strong and firms are doing well.
+On the other hand, the hedged approach is a negative when credit conditions start to go downhill.
+In this case, credit risk becomes a liability, while interest-rate risk acts as a positive attribute since it cushions some of the downsides.

-Investors currently have five options from which to choose:
+As of early 2022, you have four options from which to choose: